turingschool-examples/frontend-mod-1-prework/day_6/questions.md

 1. In relation to a Class, what is a property?

-    * Properties are keys and values that can be assigned to instances of a class.
+    * Properties are keys and values (paired) that can be assigned to instances of a class.
 Properties can be any of the data types, and they can also be methods/functions.
-(I am still figuring out what the difference between methods and fuctions are.
-So far, I think it depends on if they are part of a class (method), or on their own(funciton)).
+(I am still figuring out what the difference between methods and functions are.
+So far, I think it depends on if they are part of a class (method), or on their own (function)).

 1. In relation to a Class, what is a method?